spiral/docs/docs/en/advanced/attributes.md

 }
 ```

-### Parameter Metadata
+### Parameter Attributes

-Read metadata from function/method parameters for validation or injection configuration:
+Read attributes from function/method parameters for validation or injection configuration:

-**Basic usage:**

 ```php
 use App\Validation\Email;